Fluent Commerce Logo

 Configuration of the Inventory Module

-Configuration of the Inventory Catalogue workflow
+Configuration of the Inventory Catalog Workflow

-The below table details all the rules that can be configured.
+The below table details all the Rules that can be configured.

-What can be configured
+What can be configured?

 UpdateInventoryQuantitiesStatus